vlang/vinix/README.md

 performance and prioritising code correctness.
 - Making a *usable* OS which can *run on real hardware*, not just on emulators or virtual machines.
-- Targetting modern 64-bit architectures, CPU features, and multi-core computing.
+- Targeting modern 64-bit architectures, CPU features, and multi-core computing.
 - Maintaining good source-level compatibility with Linux to allow to easily port programs over.
 - Exploring V capabilities in bare metal programming and improving the compiler in response to the uncommon needs of bare metal programming.
 - Having fun.